Animal Sacrifices During the Millennium

 Question: When the grammatical/historical method of interpreting the Bible is employed, we find that God has a future plan for Israel which involves the Millennial Temple.
-As we read Ezekiel chapters 40-48 we read of this temple, and also of animal sacrifices in the Millennial Temple.
+As we read Ezekiel 40-48 we read of this Temple, and also of animal sacrifices in the Millennial Temple.
 This has been problematic for some.
 They claim that after the death and resurrection of Jesus Christ, there is no need for animal sacrifices.

 Answer: Those who argue against the animal sacrifices in the Millennial Temple because of the completed sacrifice of Christ are guilty of faulty reasoning.
 They reason that, prior to the death of Christ, the animal sacrifices were the means that God had appointed for the taking away sin.
 Consequently, the death of Christ removed the need for animal sacrifices.

 However, animal sacrifices never took away sin.
 Hebrews 10:4 states: "For it is not possible that the blood of bulls and of goats should take away sins."
 A few verses later, in verse 11 we read: "And every priest standeth daily ministering and offering oftentimes the same sacrifices, which can never take away sins."